mtacker/snowflake-demo/02_github_actions_setup.md

 # Enabling CI/CD changes to Snowflake using Github Actions

-After completing these steps you will be able to deploy DDL and DML changes direct to multiple Snowflake accounts based upon the branch (DEV/QA/PRD) you commit to.[^1]
+After completing these steps you will be able to deploy DDL and DML changes direct to multiple Snowflake accounts based upon the branch (DEV/QA/PRD) you commit to.

+- Deep-dive video covering this deployment approach[^1]
+- Snowflake/git integration detailed view[^2]

 This is the model we are building to:
 <img src="./.images/git_integration.png" alt="Git Integration with Snowflake using a local stage" width="600" height="600">